intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

    works well for the cases when a certain type of operation is known to eventually trigger an input from the host/VMM.
-Examples include Linux Test Project (LTP), as well as networking and filesystem test suites (netperf, stress-ng).
-The challenge here is to identify test programs that trigger all the desired code paths.
-Todo: put a coverage info + refer to section for usermode tracing/fuzzing for how to find/test own stimulus.
+Examples include Linux Test Project (LTP), as well as networking and filesystem test suites (netperf, stress-ng, perf-fuzzer).
+The challenge here is to identify test programs that trigger all the desired code paths. **Todo:** put a coverage info + refer to section for usermode tracing/fuzzing for how to find/test own stimulus.